aminoacid-01/beat-boxd/docs/testing.md

     ![edit_JS](docs/validator_screenshots/edit_comments.js.png)

+### Code Institute's Python Linter:
 Used Code Institute's Python Linter to ensure my code is up to PEP8 standards.
 In settings.py, one line is too long.
 However I cannot shorten it as it's one of the auth password validators.
+Other than that, all python code passes validation.

 - **Python**
     - settings.py